octavore/go-shellmarks/README.md

 ## Usage

+`go-shellmarks -shell` needs to be sourced when your shell initializes (see Installation above).
+This registers a `g` command in your shell, with the following flags:

 ```
-Usage of go-shellmarks:
-  -a string
+g <bookmark>       jumps to <bookmark>
-    	add a new bookmark to the current folder
+g -a <bookmark>    add a new bookmark to the current folder
-  -d string
-    	delete a bookmark
+g -d <bookmark>    delete a bookmark
-  -l	list bookmarks
+g -l               list bookmarks
-  -h	show help
+g -h               show help
-  -shell
-    	add this to your .bashrc: source <(go-shellmarks -shell)
 ```

 ## License